otterpwn/w32TimePersistence/README.md

 Windows high-privilege persistence technique that consists in adding a new Time Provider and writing a custom DLL based off of [this](https://learn.microsoft.com/en-us/windows/win32/sysinfo/sample-time-provider) Sample Time Provider DDL template from Microsoft to execute code as the `LocalService` user.

+To read a more in-depth analysis of this technique read [this](https://otter.gitbook.io/red-teaming/articles/gaining-persistence-on-windows-with-time-providers) article ʕ •ᴥ•ʔ

 ## Usage
 To use this technique, put whatever code you want to execute inside the `definitelyLegit` function in the [library.cpp](https://github.com/otterpwn/w32TimePersistence/blob/main/library.cpp) file, compile the DLL and perform the following steps